lewismoten/artificial-neural-network/README.md

 - activation: The function applied to each value in the layer after the previous layer has applied its bias and weights.
 (The first layer does not get activated.)
   - softmax: The softmax function is applied to all values as a whole.
 (Typically for the last layer.)
   - htan: The Hyperbolic Tangent is applied to each individual value.
 (Typically for all layers except the last)
+  - heaviside: Applied to individual values.
+  - sigmoide: Applied to individual values.
+  - [empty]: No threshold is applied.